AslauAlexandru/Quantamind-Intern-Fine-Tuning-LLMs/README.md

 ## Steps to run the code

 You can run from Google Colab here: [Quantamind_Intern_Fine_Tuning_LLMs.ipynb](https://colab.research.google.com/drive/1viDzLJ1wQOq7FWUoa-D6kwl2jheB4vYV?usp=sharing).
-You can access the Google Colab from [Quantamind_Intern_Fine_Tuning_LLMs.ipynb](https://colab.research.google.com/drive/1viDzLJ1wQOq7FWUoa-D6kwl2jheB4vYV?usp=sharing) an after make a copy to run in your Google Colab account.
+You can access the Google Colab from this link [Quantamind_Intern_Fine_Tuning_LLMs.ipynb](https://colab.research.google.com/drive/1viDzLJ1wQOq7FWUoa-D6kwl2jheB4vYV?usp=sharing) and after make a copy to run in your Google Colab account.

 You can run as a [python script](https://github.com/AslauAlexandru/Quantamind-Intern-Fine-Tuning-LLMs/blob/main/quantamind_intern_fine_tuning_llms.py):
 ```python